esogelola/Portfolio-1.0/README.md

 ## Acknowledgments

-* Appreciation to the Code Igniter 3 & 4 Developers
+* Appreciation to the Laravel Developers
 * jasonlong for the caynman template